Faissal Boulakjar

 Faissal Boulakjar (born 28 April 1979) is a Moroccan-born Dutch politician, who has been serving as a member of the House of Representatives since the 2021 Dutch general election.
-He is a member of the social liberal party Democrats 66 (D66) and previously held a seat in the Breda municipal council (2014–21).
+He is a member of the social liberal party Democrats 66 (D66) and previously held a seat in the Breda municipal council (2014–2021).

 Early life, education, and career

-Boualkjar was born in 1979 in the Moroccan village Tifarouine and has three brothers and three sisters.
+Boualkjar was born in 1979 in the Moroccan village Tifarouine and has six older siblings – three brothers and three sisters.
 His family emigrated to the Netherlands in 1983 after his father had moved there in 1966 to work in a factory of the snack brand Nibb-it.
 He grew up in the Breda neighborhood Heusdenhout.
 Between 1993 and 1998, Boulakjar attended the secondary school Olof/Florijn College at mavo level before studying facility management at Spectrum College until 2004.
 He would later also earn an hbo degree.

 He was a security guard at the Breda retirement home Raffy in the years 2004–06 and subsequently worked as a youth worker for Surplus Welzijn.
 He also helped organize free futsal training for disadvantaged children next to his job.
 Boulakjar became a reintegration adviser in 2011 but left that position the following year to work as a personal injury adviser until 2018.
 Thereafter, he served as an independent trainer and adviser and as an adviser of the program Samen Ouder Worden (Getting older together), which promotes volunteering for elderly people.